open-telemetry/opentelemetry-specification/specification/trace/api.md

 Note that after a span is ended, the Span usually becomes non-recording and thus IsRecording should consequently return false for ended Spans.

-There SHOULD be no parameter.
+`IsRecording` SHOULD NOT take any parameters.

 This flag SHOULD be used to avoid expensive computations of a Span attributes or events in case when a Span is definitely not recorded.
 Note that any child